 Below are examples of real property that are eligible for a 1031 consideration.

 - Trailer parks

 - Shopping malls and strip centers

 Others are communication towers, timberland, rental properties, hotels and motels, apartments, gas stations, commercial buildings and warehouses, land, and convenience stores.
 Read our guide to finding the right Miami investment property here.

-Properties that aren’t eligible include inventory, partnership interests, indebtedness, primary residence, and stocks, bonds or notes.
+Properties that aren’t eligible for a 1031 exchange include inventory, partnership interests, indebtedness, primary residence, vacation property, and stocks, bonds or notes.

 Types of 1031 Exchanges

 There are two main 1031 exchange types.
 The first type is “Delayed Exchange”, also known as “Starker Exchange”, this is the most common exchange format.
 It allows investors a period of up to 180 days to buy a replacement property.

 This means that from the time you sell your Miami property until you close on the new one, you’ll have a maximum of six months to do it.
 A qualified intermediary is required during this process.
 Make sure you have three properties lined up for the potential exchange.